 Hedge funds, mutual funds and ETFs are all popular pooled investment vehicles in which investors entrust their money to fund managers who in turn invest on their behalf in different kinds of publicly traded securities.

-Hedge funds are usually set up as limited partnership or limited liability company that require a large minimum investment.
+Hedge funds are usually set up as limited partnerships or limited liability companies that require a large minimum investment.
 These are less regulated as compared to mutual funds and ETFs.
-Hedge funds are very much illiquid as they require investors to keep the investment for at least a year, i.e., they have a lock in period of one year.
+Hedge funds are very much illiquid as they need investors to keep the investment for at least a year, i.e., they have a lock-in period of one year.

 Since a mutual fund is a collective investment, the risk gets divided among the investors.
 A small amount of investment in mutual funds can get the investor the benefit of portfolio investment.

-Mutual funds can also be divided on the basis of investment goals:
+Mutual funds can also be divided based on investment goals:

-An Exchange Traded Fund (ETF) is a marketable security that tracks a commodity, bond or an index or a basket of assets.
+An Exchange Traded Fund (ETF) is a marketable security that tracks a commodity, bond or index or basket of assets.
 ETFs are listed and traded on a securities exchange.
 It tracks the yield and returns of the financial instrument it follows.
 ETFs are governed by Sebi and this is also a difference between the hedge fund and ETF.

 For instance, the country’s first ETF, Nifty BeES (Nifty Benchmark Exchange Traded Scheme) tracks the S&P CNX Nifty index.